jaretpr/Github-Follow-Unfollow-Automation/README.md

 - **Follow/Unfollow Users**: Follow or unfollow users in bulk from a specified GitHub profile's followers or following list.
 - **Customizable Starting Page:** Specify the page number to start following or unfollowing users.
 - **Headless Mode**: The Selenium WebDriver runs in headless mode, meaning it operates in the background without opening a visible browser window.
-- **Scrollable Log**: View the log of actions performed in the application after the WebDriver session is closed.
+- **Scrollable Log**: View the log of actions performed in the application.

 ## Prerequisites